kraxarn/spotify-qt/contributing.md

-**Pull requests generated fully by generative AI, sometimes known as "slop generators", are prohibited and won't be merged.** The simple reason for this is that the quality is just way too poor to be maintainable.
+**Pull requests generated fully by generative AI, sometimes known as "slop generators", are prohibited and won't be merged.** The simple reason for this is that the quality is just way too poor to be maintainable, and because it heavily discourages actual learning.
 Please keep these changes in your own fork instead.
-Using AI as a tool is allowed, as detecting these pull requests are more or less impossible anyway, just make sure to clean up all the rubbish code and comments AI seems to like generating.
+Using AI as a tool, for example for single-line completion, is allowed, as detecting these pull requests are more or less impossible anyway.